Scan QR to download the appClose icon

 Setup and integrations

 You implement this tool by including the JavaScript and CSS files in your project and initializing the library with your configuration.
-The platform integrates with Google Analytics, Google Tag Manager, and custom services through callback functions that trigger after users accept specific categories.
-Documentation on GitHub provides configuration examples for common use cases.
+The platform integrates with Google Analytics, Google Tag Manager, and custom services through callback functions.

 Pricing